psliwa/fluent-traversable/README.md

 * makes code more declarative, readable, less complex and more maintainable
 * simple, considered interface: 95% of methods with 0 or 1 argument, 5% of methods with 2 arguments, 0% of methods with
 3 or more arguments
-* no magic in implementation, full support for IDE code completion (not every fluent library has that feature - unbelievable...)
+* no magic in implementation, full support for IDE code completion
 * inspired by few other technologies, but fully adapted to php world.
 This library is not a blind copy of other tools.
 * framework independent, only 1 small external dependency - [php-option][1].
 This library won't download a half of internet.